minddistrict/gtimelog2tick/README.rst

 Use your actual email address as otherwise requests might be refused.

+`timelog` is the path where the gtimelog time log file is stored.
+The default should be okay.
+`ticklog`: this file is used to write a line for each action which is done via the Tick API.
+When using `--dry-run`, this file is also filled.

 `projects` option should list all project prefixes.
 These prefixes will be used to identify tick projects.
 If the script does not find anything that looks like a tick project, it will skip that entry.